damafeez/vue-icon-sprite/README.md

 By default, icons will be sized based on the current element's font-size (or propagated parent font-size) Simply set the icon font-size as desired (either by adding css or styling directly)

-`feather-icons-vue` ships with some default classes (for size), you can apply like so:
+`feather-icons-vue` ships with some default classes (for sizing), you can apply like so:

 ```html
 <!-- font-size: 0.5rem -->